 In the coming decades, advancing stem cell culturing techniques and more selective MSC cell types will make intrathecal delivery even more targeted and effective.
 Stem cell activations via gene editing may also enhance their therapeutic properties.

 With so many neurodegenerative diseases lacking adequate treatment options, unlocking the full potential of intrathecal stem cell therapy could transform how we treat debilitating conditions like ALS, MS, Alzheimer’s and spinal cord injuries.
 While more rigorous clinical trials are still needed, this innovative delivery strategy demonstrates immense promise for healing the injured and diseased central nervous system.

 Intrathecal stem cell injection into the CSF allows widespread delivery to the spinal cord and brain to target neurological diseases.
 Direct CSF injection enables better stem cell engraftment compared to intravenous infusion.
 Proper cell dosing, safety parameters, and functional impacts are still being optimized.
 Advancing cell types and activation methods may further enhance intrathecal therapy potential.

-The Regeneration Center aim to translate this innovative delivery approach into safe, effective new treatments.
+The Regeneration Center aims to translate this innovative delivery approach into safe, effective new cell based interventions.
 To learn more please contact us.